-How do I get women to have the courage to be bold, confident and work in their own power?
-It’s not by coincidence I’m asking because not only have I struggled in the past with this personally, and quite frankly, I still do in specific situations, but I manage a team of mostly women.
+How do I get women to have the courage to be bold, confident, and work in their own power?
+It’s not by coincidence I’m asking because not only have I struggled in the past with this personally, and quite frankly, I still do in specific situations, but I oversee a team of mostly women.
 I see women struggling with confidence and speaking their knowledge with authority.
-The one male on my team has no problem with confidence and speaking knowledge, yet I prefer he reigns it in at times (different post).
 Some goals I have for women are to be empowered to share their ideas with confidence, to stop second guessing, to step out of their comfort zone, and to speak with authority.

 - Practice – When I was in high school and college, I used to rehearse my presentations with other students, or solo by looking in the mirror and literally reciting my script out loud.
 In my line of work, these techniques haven’t gone away.
 I make lots of presentations and still need to rehearse, but not to the same degree as I did when I was a student.
 For group presentations with my team and/or others, we plan on who will say what.
 You might even record your voice and listen later to hear how you sound.
 You might want to rehearse asking for a promotion, for a job interview, and for delivering bad news.